PvPClt/project/album_en.md

 **Second deputy:**

 — Our mission is the demilitarization of Ukraine!
 Sacrifices are necessary!
-You can't feed a powder keg with yogurt, you know.
+You can't print guns on a 3D printer, you know.

 **First deputy:**